-How to cancel your event?
+How to cancel an event?

 Secretaries are asked to confirm any cancellation in writing to the society and show services team as soon as this decision is made, giving the reason for the cancellation.
 This should be done by submitting the online cancellation of shows form.

 If the cancellation is notified far enough in advance this could free up a date for use by other clubs and societies.
 In other instances it will prevent the office assuming the event is going ahead and sending out reminder letters for schedules and/or catalogues.

 Registered Society AGMs 5 February to 31 December 2021 – Guidance note